moontography/fndr/README.md

   - _When we say "funded", we mean you need a VERY TINY amount of JUP in this address.
 We attempt to fund a newly created account that will be used to store transactions with your encrypted account data with 0.0005 JUP (50000 NQT), which as of the time of writing is fractions of a cent in USD._

 ### We want your ideas and PRs for new connectors!

+#### TODO

+Today if you've been using a connector and would like to switch to a different one, your accounts are not ported over to the new connector.
+We will add this functionality soon.

 ## Development